 #1 – Accounts Payable

 Accounts payableAccounts PayableAccounts payable is the amount due by a business to its suppliers or vendors for the purchase of products or services.
-It is categorized as current liabilities on the balance sheet and must be satisfied within an accounting period. are short term obligations to be paid by an organization.
-It arises during the business from trading activities and other business-related expenses, including parties from whom we have purchased goods or services and/or costs incurred for which money is yet to be paid, generally in the same financial year.
+It is categorized as current liabilities on the balance sheet and must be satisfied within an accounting period. are short-term obligations to be paid by an organization.
+It arises from trading activities and other business-related expenses during the business, including parties from whom we have purchased goods or services and costs incurred for which money is yet to be paid, generally in the same financial year.

 #2 – Accounts Receivable

 Accounts ReceivableAccounts ReceivableAccounts receivables is the money owed to a business by clients for which the business has given services or delivered a product but has not yet collected payment.
 They are categorized as current assets on the balance sheet as the payments expected within a year. form part of current assets and refer to amounts due from parties to whom we have sold goods or services or incurred expenses on their behalf for which money is yet to be realized.
-It may include debtors, bills receivable, etc. which can be converted into cash in the short term to ensure the liquidity of the organization.
+It may include debtors, bills receivable, etc., which can be converted into cash in the short term to ensure the organization’s liquidity.

 #3 – Balance Sheet